 About ESA Space Solutions Centre Ireland:

 The ESA Space Solutions Centre Ireland, which incorporates ESA BIC, is the first of its kind in Europe.
-It is led by Tyndall National Institute at University College Cork in partnership with Athlone Institute of Technology, Maynooth University, and Irish Maritime and Energy Research Cluster.
+It is led by Tyndall National Institute at University College Cork in partnership with Athlone Institute of Technology and Maynooth University.
 Funded by the European Space Agency and Enterprise Ireland, it aims to support the application of technologies developed for space to solve challenges on Earth and beyond.
 The centre is one of sixteen ESA BICs in Europe, which work to inspire entrepreneurs to turn space-connected business ideas into commercial companies.